-In countries around the world, nut butter spreads are a staple of the average child's diet.
-In North America, peanut butter is the most popular bread spread, while in Europe, hazelnut spread tops the charts.
+Europe, hazelnut spread tops the charts.
 The largest growth sector for nut butters is Asia as a wide variety of tree nut butters are being introduced into every day diets.
-In 2018, it is estimated that the nut based and sweet spread products saw €5.75 billion in sales, a 65% increase from 2013.
+In 2018 it is estimated that the nut based and sweet spread products saw €5.75 billion in sales, a 65% increase from 2013.

 So, why are nut butters so popular?
 Nut butters offer a high source of protein and healthy monounsaturated fatty acids as well as a myriad of vitamins and minerals.
-So how could product that bring so many health benefits be bad for us?
+So how could products which bring so much health benefit be bad for us?
 Since peanuts and tree nuts are plant based and grown in soil, they are prone to absorb elements contained in the soil.
 These elements range from uranium, lead, strontium, cadmium, and arsenic from residual fertilizer and pesticide use among other sources of contamination.
 Many products which are subject to grinding and processing can also become contaminated or adulterated by additives or wear metals from the processing.